abpframework/abp/docs/en/modules/identity/two-factor-authentication.md

   await EmailSender.SendAsync(await UserManager.GetEmailAsync(user), L["EmailSecurityCodeSubject"], message);
   ```

 - **SMS Verification:** This is available if the user has a confirmed phone number.
 This setting is stored on `PhoneNumberConfirmed` field of the user entity.
 You need to add a SMS vendor to be able to send SMS.
-There is the [Twilio SMS module](../twilio-sms.md)  for ABP Commercial.
+There is the [Twilio SMS module](../twilio-sms.md)  for ABP.
 If you purchase a subscription from [Twilio](https://www.twilio.com/) and add the Twilio SMS module you will be able to send SMS verification code.
 On the other hand you can also add your own SMS provider by implementing `ISmsSender` interface.
 If you are on DEBUG mode, no SMS will be sent, you can see the SMS verification code in **logs**.
 The following code will be executed if the selected provider is `SMS`.

   ```csharp
   await SmsSender.SendAsync(await UserManager.GetPhoneNumberAsync(user), message);